finbourne/lusid-sdk-csharp-preview/sdk/docs/StructuredResultDataApi.md

 > AnnulStructuredDataResponse DeleteStructuredResultData (string scope, Dictionary<string, StructuredResultDataId> requestBody)

-[EXPERIMENTAL] Delete one or more items of structured result data, assuming they are present.
+[EXPERIMENTAL] Delete structured result data

-Delete one or more specified structured result data items from a single scope.
-Each item is identified by a unique id which includes  information about its type as well as the exact effective datetime (to the microsecond) at which it entered the system (became valid).
-In the request each market data item must be keyed by a unique correlation id.
-This id is ephemeral and is not stored by LUSID.
-It serves only as a way to easily identify each quote in the response.
-The response will return both the collection of successfully deleted market data items, as well as those that failed.
-For the failures a reason will be provided explaining why the it could not be deleted.
-It is important to always check the failed set for any unsuccessful results.
+Delete one or more structured result data items from a particular scope.
+Each item is identified by a unique ID which includes  information about its type as well as the exact effective datetime (to the microsecond) at which it entered the system (became valid).
+In the request, each data item must be keyed by a unique correlation ID.
+This ID is ephemeral and not stored by LUSID.
+It serves only to easily identify each data item in the response.
+The response returns both the collection of successfully deleted data items, as well as those that failed.
+For each failure, a reason is provided.
+It is important to check the failed set for any unsuccessful results.

 ### Example